gabrielecola/GLM-methods-to-deal-with-count-data/Applied_Linear_Model_Project.md

 There are two main approaches that we can take to deal with over-dispersed count data in GLMs: \

-1. Fit a quasi-Poisson GLM \
+1. Fit a quasi-Poisson GLM
 2. Fit a negative binomial GLM

 $Quasi Poisson$

-We have to deal with $overdispersion$,so we adopted the Quasi Poisson model that will result in the same coefficients as The Poisson model  but with different Standard errors and p-values thanks to his dispersion  parameter $\phi$, that tells how much the variance linearly changes in relation to the mean.
+We have to deal with $overdispersion$,so we adopted the Quasi Poisson model that will result in the same coefficients as The Poisson model  but with different Standard errors and p-value thanks to his dispersion  parameter $\phi$, that tells how much the variance linearly changes in relation to the mean.
 Furthermore, we can’t obtain an AIC value for quasi-Poisson models, because these models use quasi-likelihood rather than true likelihood.